 Production of Lamps

-Louis Tiffany produced several kinds of glasses that allowed him to play with myriad colors to make those hypnotic lamps.
-Favrile, is a type of glass that is famously associated with Tiffany's lamps.
-Opalescent glass, streamer glass, fracture glass, fracture-streamer glass, ripple glass, ring mottle glass, and drapery glass are the types of glasses that Tiffany used to make his lamps noteworthy.
-He made a clever use of each of the characteristics of these glasses, to make the light transmission eye catchy.
+Favrile, is a type of glass that is linked with Tiffany's lamps.
+Opalescent glass, streamer glass, fracture glass, fracture-streamer glass, ripple glass, ring mottle glass, and drapery glass are the types of glasses that Tiffany used to make his lamps.
+He made a clever use of each of the features of these glasses, to make the light transmission eye catchy.